Forever Changes: Recording and style

-Recording

 According to AllMusic, the band embraced "a more gentle, contemplative, and organic sound on Forever Changes," with much of the album "built around interwoven acoustic guitar textures and subtle orchestrations, with strings and horns both reinforcing and punctuating the melodies."
-Elektra Records founder Jac Holzman had suggested that Love "advance backwards" by embracing the more subtle approach of folk music, and Lee—while typically independent in his musical directions—accepted Holzman's suggestion, setting the foundational approach to the Forever Changes recording sessions.
-Pitchfork stated that Lee paired his "dark, discomfiting lyrics" with music that draws from rock, psychedelia, folk, pop, classical, and even mariachi music, but which is not reducible to these influences.
+Elektra Records founder Jac Holzman had suggested that Love "advance backwards" by embracing the more subtle approach of folk music, and Lee, while typically independent in his musical directions, accepted the suggestion.
+Stephen M. Deusner of Pitchfork stated that Lee paired his "dark, discomfiting lyrics" with music that draws from rock, psychedelia, folk, pop, classical, and mariachi influences without being reducible to any of those labels.

 Love started recording Forever Changes in June 1967 at Sunset Sound Recorders.
-However, beginning with the early recording sessions, the band, except Lee, was plagued by internal conflicts and lack of preparation for Lee's intricate arrangements.
-Through Holzman's perspective, Botnick was an "album savior", guiding and motivating Lee's bandmates out of their trying period.
-To compel the band to participate, Botnick enlisted top session musicians, the Wrecking Crew's Billy Strange (guitar), Don Randi (piano), Hal Blaine (drums), and Carol Kaye (bass guitar) to work with Lee, completing the sessions for two songs in one day: "Andmoreagain" and "The Daily Planet".
-Shocked by the implications of losing their role in the album's development, Botnick's plan succeeded in motivating the Love members in recording the other nine tracks appearing on Forever Changes.
+However, beginning with the early recording sessions, the band was plagued by internal conflicts and lack of preparation for Lee's intricate arrangements.
+Through Holzman's perspective, Botnick was an "album savior", guiding and motivating the musicians out of their trying period.
+To compel the band to refocus, Botnick and Lee enlisted Wrecking Crew session musicians Billy Strange (guitar), Don Randi (piano), Hal Blaine (drums), and Carol Kaye (bass guitar) to work with Lee, completing the rhythm tracks for "Andmoreagain" and "The Daily Planet" in a single three-hour session.
+Shocked by the notion of losing their roles, the plan succeeded in motivating the other Love members to participate in recording the remaining material.

-Lee spent three weeks with David Angel, the arranger of the strings and horns, playing and singing the orchestral parts to him.
-Lee envisioned the horns and strings from the beginning, and they were not added as an afterthought.
-A September 25 recording session finished the album, adding the horns and strings, as well as some additional piano from Randi, who played all the keyboard parts on the album as the band now had no keyboard player.
+Lee spent three weeks with arranger David Angel, playing and singing the orchestral parts to him.
+Lee envisioned the horns and strings as part of the material from the beginning.
+String and horn overdubs on September 18, followed by two more stereo mixing sessions, completed the sessions.

+According to the staff of BrooklynVegan, the tensions between Arthur Lee and Bryan MacLean "made for a unique energy" present on the album, said to be "[running] electric."
+The site described the album's production as "sweeping [and] baroque."
+NME wrote that the album is "joyous, uplifting and sweet in parts, while at the same time menacing, introverted and paranoid."

-Release and reception
+Title and artwork

-Initial release

-Upon its release in late 1967, Forever Changes was only moderately successful commercially.
-It peaked at No. 154 in 1968, which was the lowest showing of Love's first three albums.
-Forever Changes had a much stronger showing in Great Britain, where it reached No. 24 on the UK album chart in 1968.
+The title of the album came from a break-up Lee had with his girlfriend.
+She said, "But you said you would love me forever?" and he replied, "Yeah well, you know, forever changes."
+The album's title has also been interpreted as meaning Love Forever Changes.

+The album's front cover, designed by Bob Pepper, shows the faces of all five members of the band in the shape of a human heart.
+Fans have also seen it as the shape of Africa.
+The back cover photo was taken by the band's manager Ronnie Haran, at Lee's house after one of the rehearsals.
+While taking photos, Haran accidentally knocked over and broke a flower vase.
+Lee picked it up and is shown holding it in the final product.
+Some have interpreted the broken vase and dead flowers as symbolizing the "death of flower power", though Lee denied that it had any deeper meaning.